-- be taught to self-screen (including examination of draining lymph nodes) and recognise suspicious lesions - have a full body examination with a clinician every 6 to 12 months.
+- be taught to self-screen (including examination of draining lymph nodes) and recognise suspicious lesions - have a full body examination with a clinician every 6 months, supported by total body photography and dermoscopy.

-Patients treated for NMSC should:
+Patients treated for keratinocyte cancers should:

 - be taught to self-screen and recognise changes to their skin - have a full body examination with a clinician every 12 months or more frequently for patients at highest risk.